 How to store apples a dozen different ways before and after you sliced them

 We all love apples and some of us even have apple trees in our gardens.
 Many people like saving money by buying apples in bulk during the apple season or picking them in the orchards that offer this service.
-They are often asking: “How to store apples at home and keep them crisp?”
+They are often asking: “How to store apples at home and how to keep cut apples fresh?”

 No matter if you store apples long-term or not, there is one annoying problem with them – turning brown literally a few minutes after you slice them.
-Searching for “What would keep apples from browning?” will likely bring a list of mostly useless tips and solutions like soaking slices in orange juice or salty water.
+Searching for “How to keep cut apples from browning?” will likely bring a list of mostly useless tips and solutions like soaking slices in orange juice or salty water.

 We recently planted a few apple trees and had our first apples last year.
 In this post, we’ll try to summarize all the useful information that we managed to find to help ourselves with both problems.